AvdAris/movie-world/README.md

 - 📈 **Scalability & UX**
   - Implement pagination to handle large movie lists efficiently
   - Make the UI fully responsive for mobile users

+- 🧹 **Codebase Cleanup**
+  - Replace manual `require` statements with [Composer](https://getcomposer.org/) autoloading using PSR-4
+  - Organize PHP classes into proper namespaces for better maintainability and scalability

 - 🚀 **CI/CD Deployment**
   - Use GitHub Actions to automate build and deploy steps